About Slipstream

 Why this exists.

 Automotive and motorsport employers are different.
-They hire a small number of placement students per year, they receive hundreds of applications, and they can tell within seconds whether an applicant has actually engaged with what the company does — or just filled in a template.
+They hire a small number of placement students per year, they receive hundreds of applications, and they can tell within seconds whether an applicant has genuinely engaged with what the company does or just filled in a template.

-The applications that worked — and they did work — weren't built on careers office advice.
+The applications that worked were not built on careers office advice.
 They were built on obsessive company research, a modular cover letter system that treated every application as unique, and a CV structured around what automotive engineers actually look for.

-The same CV and approach secured a placement year at McLaren Automotive (W1 Programme), a final-stage interview at Bentley, an interview at Koenigsegg, and offers from Triumph and Rolls-Royce.
-Slipstream is the packaging of that process — not reinvented, just made accessible.
+The same CV and approach secured a placement year at McLaren Automotive (W1 Programme), a final-stage interview at Bentley, a first-stage interview at Koenigsegg, and offers from Triumph, Rolls-Royce and Nissan.
+Slipstream is the packaging of that process, not reinvented, just made accessible.

 See What's Available